‘Please bring me home’, British teenager convicted in Cyprus asks Boris Johnson

 “Every second of this ordeal has been a waking nightmare,” the woman said.

-“I’m 19 and all I want to do is clear my name and come home to my family,” she added in quotes reported by The Sun.
+“I’m 19 and all I want to do is clear my name and come home to my family,” she told The Sun newspaper.

 “I would say to both the Foreign Secretary and Prime Minister, both of whom are fathers, please support me with your actions, not just with your words.”

+She is due to be sentenced next Tuesday, and is facing up to a year in jail.

-The paper also reported that the Foreign Office had on Thursday contacted the teenager’s family for the first time since she was convicted.
+The paper also said that the Foreign Office contacted the woman’s family on Thursday for the first time since her conviction.

+Her family said they had not had any contact from Dominic Raab or ministers.

-A FO spokeswoman told PA in a statement that the UK was “seriously concerned” about the “fair trial guarantees in this deeply distressing case and we will be raising the issue with Cypriot authorities”.
+When contacted for comment, Number 10 reissued the Foreign Office statement from the day of the woman’s conviction, saying it was “seriously concerned” about the “fair trial guarantees in this deeply distressing case and we will be raising the issue with Cypriot authorities”.

+Pressure has continued to mount on the Cypriot authorities over the case, and one of the country’s former justice ministers said the public in Cyprus feel the 19-year-old “has been punished enough”.

-A number of prominent legal figures in Cyprus have also written to attorney general Costas Clerides urging him to intervene in the case.
+Kypros Chrysostomides was among a number of prominent legal figures in Cyprus who wrote to attorney general Costas Clerides urging him to intervene in the case.

-The group includes former justice minister Kypros Chrysostomides, who told the BBC the woman involved had “already suffered a lot” and he expected her sentence would be “very lenient”.

-“She has already been in detention for four-and-a-half weeks and she has been prevented from travelling for about five months already,” he said.
+He told BBC Breakfast: “The majority of the public in Cyprus feels that the young lady has already been punished enough.
+She has been in detention for four-and-a-half weeks and she is not able to travel to England during the proceedings.

+“We believe that the attorney general, who is the appropriate organ to exercise, initiate or discontinue criminal proceedings, should have done that already for the public interest.”

 Comments are closed on this article.